See eRank in Action

 Etsy’s Top 100 Keywords

 See the little red flame icons?
 They indicate keywords that were popular yesterday.
 Use the filter box to see data for any subset of keywords.
 You can sort the results alphabetically or by search volume.
 Just click on the column headings.
 Reverse the sort by clicking again.
 Or click the little gray up-down sort carets.
-These will turn blue to indicate the prevailing sort order.
+These will darken to indicate the prevailing sort order.

 Tips for choosing which keywords to use

 Do you carry items that could be Valentine’s Day gifts for him?
 If so, this would be a good time to create a Keyword List to collect data for next year.
 Have you noticed the stars just to the left of each keyword?
-If you click one, it turns gold.
+If you click one, it turns green.
 This indicates that you’ve added it to a Keyword List.
-Thereafter, eRank will automatically update its stats daily for you.
+Thereafter, eRank will automatically update its stats monthly for you.
 Maybe make a note there to remind yourself that you will want to add this keyword to your listings a good two months ahead of next January.
 A two months’ lead gives Etsy’s search algorithm time to gather information on your shop and listings and grant you “authority” for this keyword.

 What about all that competition though?